LocalCoinIS/dev.bitshares.works/docs/development/use_cases/uc_traders.rst

-A detailed description of how to interface with Graphene-based blockchain (e.g. BitShares) and a list of available calls can be found
+A detailed description of how to interface with Graphene-based blockchain (e.g. LocalCoin) and a list of available calls can be found
 here:

 * :ref:`websocket-calls`